 Figure 2: Interaction effects in the final model for fears of compassion for others

 We can see that fear of compassion from others (Table 6) did not show any significant change over time.
 Older respondents showed significantly less fear of compassion from others than younger respondents, and so did women in comparison to men.
-Health professionals and respondents with compassion training had significantly less fear of compassion from others than general population.
-Since there was no significant change over time, that there were no significant effects of interaction.
+Health professionals and respondents with compassion training had significantly less fear of compassion from others than the general population.
+Since there was no significant change over time, that there were no significant interaction effects .

 Table 6